neam/php-app-config/README.md

 ### Local

-The example local config include will first expect the `heroku`, then load the `overrides.php` file, followed by a non-versioned file called `secrets.php`.
+The example local config include will first expect the `paas`, then load the `overrides.php` file, followed by a non-versioned file called `secrets.php`.
 To use the local configuration:

 1. Create your secret local configuration file